brminnick/ImproveXamarinBuildTimes/README.md

         - X86_64 Architecture works for iPhone Simulators 5s - 7
         - i386 Architecture works for iPhone Simulators earlier than the iPhone 5s

-- Optimize PNG Images: Uncheck
+- Optimize PNG Images
-  - The compiler will take extra time doing the optimizations
+  - The compiler will take extra time to complete the optimizations

 # Android Build Settings